-The Best Swedish Meatballs and Gravy are made with a combination of ground pork and beef and spiced to perfection for a flavorful meatball and with a rich and flavorful gravy to go with it!
+The Best Swedish Meatballs and Gravy are made with a combination of ground pork and beef and spiced to perfection for a flavorful meatball — all with a rich and flavorful gravy to go with it!

 To add even more flavor in this recipe, you can always use a country style pork sausage instead of just ground pork.
-Let me tell you, that can really add a lot to this recipe.
+That can really add a lot to this recipe.
 Just make sure you stay away from Italian style ground pork sausage.
 It just isn’t the right flavor profile.